 Premature Death Due to Cardiovascular Disease - Overall Statistics for Connecticut

-Tracking statewide Years of Potential Lives Lost (YPLL) due to cardiovascular disease is a population health measure required by the SIM Test grant.
-The plan for improving population health utilizes and builds upon the DPH’s recent State Health Assessment, State Health Improvement Plan (Healthy Connecticut 2020) and the state Chronic Disease Prevention Plan.
+Tracking statewide Years of Potential Lives Lost (YPLL) due to cardiovascular disease was a population health measure required by the SIM Test grant.
+The plan for improving population health utilized and built upon the Connecticut Department of Public Health's State Health Assessment, State Health Improvement Plan (Healthy Connecticut 2020) and their Chronic Disease Prevention Plan.

 - In the years prior to the CT SIM implementation, the rate of YPLL per 100,000 was on a downward trend.
 In 2013, the YPLL was 830.2 and it decreased to 733.1 by 2015.

-- The targets presented in the graph show that the goal is to decrease to 614.7 YPLL by the end of the CT SIM implementation in 2018.
+- The targets presented in the graph show that the goal was to decrease to 614.7 YPLL by the end of the CT SIM implementation in 2018.

 - Mortality statistics are provided by the Connecticut Department of Public Health, Health Statistics and Surveillance Section to calculate YPLL due to cardiovascular disease.